AviadHayumi/MySummaries/nodeJS.md

 who will need to use this model , will use functions of sequlize for example fetch all cars will be

 ```javascript
 Cars.findAll()
 ```
-behind the scens sequlize will run
+behind the scenes sequlize will run
 ```sql
 SELECT * FROM cars
 ```